 - Adolescents at Risk

 - Women at Risk

-- Men who have Sex with Men.
+- Sexual and Gender Minority

-- Substance Users
+- Substance Use

-Each SC is responsible for:
+Each SC is at minimum responsible for:

-- Assessing research priorities in light of new ideas and research opportunities - Identifying gaps in current HPTN research agenda - Ensuring inclusion and coordination of assessments utilized in HPTN studies that related to the focus area or population for the scientific committee - Reviewing relevant research concepts submitted to the HPTN - Seeking collaboration across the scientific committees to advance the HPTN research agenda - Assisting in dissemination of information regarding the HPTN Scientific Research Agenda - Representing the HPTN at relevant scientific meetings and conferences
+- Assessing research priorities considering new ideas and research opportunities - Identifying gaps in current HPTN research agenda - Ensuring inclusion and coordination of assessments utilized in HPTN studies that relate to the focus area or population for the scientific committee - Reviewing relevant research concepts submitted to the HPTN - Seeking collaboration across the scientific committees to advance the HPTN research agenda - Assisting in dissemination of information regarding the HPTN Scientific Research Agenda

-The SCs integrate HPTN and non-HPTN scientific expertise into the development of the research agenda established by the committees through the inclusion of leaders in their respective fields (some may not be affiliated with the HPTN) as group members.
+The SCs integrate scientific expertise into the development of the research agenda established by the committees through the inclusion of leaders in their respective fields (some who may not be affiliated with the HPTN) as group members.

-The SC chair and co-chair attend EC meetings at least annually to report on activities of the committees and to discuss research priorities.
+The SC chair and co-chair attend HPTN EC meetings at least annually (and periodic conference calls as deemed appropriate by the committee) to report on activities of the committees and to discuss research priorities.

-Each SC has a chair and co-chair, appointed by the EC Chair, who serves a minimum three- year term (may be extended at the request of the EC Chair).
-The HPTN EC determines the composition of the committee within guidelines established by the EC.
-It is recommended that the SC committees have no more than 10 voting members.
-Non-voting membership in the SC includes liaisons to the Central Resources, Community Working Group (CWG) and Ethics Working Group (EWG).
+Each SC has a chair and co-chair, appointed by the HPTN EC Chair.
+The HPTN EC determines the composition of the committee within guidelines established by the HPTN EC.
+It is recommended that the SC committees have no more than 10 voting members, inclusive of the chairs.
+Non-voting membership in the SC includes liaisons to the Central Resources, Community Working Group (CWG), Ethics Working Group (EWG), and DAIDS.